UN chief: World is neglecting risk of famine in Somalia

 Guterres, who is in the capital Mogadishu on his first field mission since taking up his position, said that Somalia's crisis risks being overlooked by the world.

-The UN estimates that over six million people, which is more than half of Somalia's population, is in need of humanitarian assistance.
+The UN estimates that more than 6 million people, which is more than half of Somalia's population, is in need of humanitarian assistance.

 "People are so obsessed with spectacular crises like the war in Syria, that these chronic situations tend to be neglected," Guterres said.